-(9) expresses the speaker's surprise in a situation where the speaker did not expect John to be more than 4 ft. tall but John appeared to be 6 ft. tall.4 Chernilovskaya (2010) provides a solution to this issue.
-She uses the downward monotone property of gradable predicates like tall5 such that, $\forall w, x, d, d'(d' < d \land [[tall]](w)(d)(x) \rightarrow [[tall]](w)(d')(x))$.
-Now, uttering (9) is only felicitous in a context where John appears taller than what the speaker has expected.
-In this context, answer1 includes a set of worlds where John is at least 6 ft. tall.
-Thus, the speaker's expectation entails the $\neg answer_1(w)$.
-And, the speaker knows $answer_2(w)$, i.e., John is exactly 6 ft. tall.
+Chernilovskaya (2010) provides a solution to restrict this over-generalisation.
+She uses the downward monotone property of gradable predicates like tall 5 such that, $\forall w, x, d, d'(d' < d \land [tall](w)(d)(x) \rightarrow [tall](w)(d')(x))$.
+Now, uttering (9) is only felicitous in a context where John appears taller than the speaker expected.
+In this context, \neg answer1 includes a set of worlds where John is less than 6 ft. tall i.e., the speaker's expectation entails the \neg answer1(w).
+And, the speaker knows answer2(w), i.e., John is exactly 6 ft. tall.

-Although Chernilovskaya's analysis accounts for both degree (9) and non-degree (6) instances of wh-exclamatives, it raises an interesting point where we use exclamatives as compliments (cf. Zanuttini and Portner 2003).
+Although Chernilovskaya's analysis accounts for both degree (9) and non-degree (6) instances of wh-exclamatives, it raises an interesting point where we use exclamatives as compliments (cf. Zanuttini and Portner, 2003).
 There are cases where the speaker's expectation is not negated.
-As an example we have the following scenario from Zanuttini and Portner (2003), where the speaker expected the house to be nice, uttering what a nice house! will not negate the speaker's expectations.
+As an example we have the following scenario from Zanuttini and Portner (2003), where the speaker expected the house to be nice, uttering 'what a nice house!' will not negate the speaker's expectation.
 The current system does not give an explanation for such instances.
-The present paper addresses this issue by accepting the concept of expectation set (ES) (Rett 2011; Rett and Murray 2013).
+The present paper addresses this issue by accepting the concept of Expectation Set (ES) (Rett, 2011; Rett and Murray, 2013).
 The concept of ES is later elaborated on in this section.

 Zanuttini and Portner (2003) view exclamatives as inherently scalar.
 The theory holds a twopart component i.e., exclamatives denote a set of alternatives, just like questions.
-However, what distinguishes exclamatives from questions is that exclamatives are factive (Zanuttini and Portner 2003).
+However, what distinguishes exclamatives from questions is that exclamatives are factive (Zanuttini and Portner, 2003).
 Following Sadock and Zwicky's (1985) interpretation of clause types i.e., a clause type is a combination of grammatical form and conversational use, Zanuttini and Portner formalise a concept of widening which they claim to be the conversational use of an exclamative.
-As they claim, widening is responsible for the 'surprising' element of exclamatives.
+Widening, as they claim, is responsible for the 'surprising' element of exclamative.
 It is a fundamental concept similar to a force of a proposition.
-The claim is that while the illocutionary force of an exclamative is exclaiming, the sentential force of an exclamative is widening6 (Zanuttini and Portner 2003).
-Widening is not hardwired in the syntax of an exclamative, it is rather acquired by pragmatic reasoning.
-The principle of widening, as mentioned in (10), is to widen the domain of quantification denoted by the wh-operator.
+The claim is that while the illocutionary force of an exclamative is exclaiming, the sentential force of an exclamative is widening 6